Hyris Technology Supports The Fight Against One Of The World's Deadliest Diseases, Malaria

-(MENAFN- ACCESSWIRE) Hyris' molecular diagnostic technology has been adapted to enable real-time surveillance of mosquito vector insecticide resistance, which will aid in malaria control campaigns.
+(MENAFN- ACN NewsWire) Hyris Technology Supports the Fight Against One of the World's Deadliest Diseases, Malaria Hyris' molecular diagnostic technology has been adapted to enable real-time surveillance of mosquito vector insecticide resistance, which will aid in malaria control campaigns.

-LONDON, UK / ACCESSWIRE / February 20, 2024 / Hyris , working with an international team of researchers, has developed a prototype field-deployable surveillance system to detect insecticide-resistant malaria vector mosquitoes in the field without the need for transportation to sophisticated laboratories.
+LONDON, Feb 20, 2024 - (ACN Newswire) - Hyris , working with an international team of researchers, has developed a prototype field-deployable surveillance system to detect insecticide-resistant malaria vector mosquitoes in the field without the need for transportation to sophisticated laboratories.
 The prototype can diagnose a mosquito for insecticide resistance at the field site three or less hours after capture.
 Current approaches can take up to six months since samples must be collected in remote areas and then transported to centralized laboratories for testing.
-Hyris fights malaria

 Disease vector mosquito